mingolino/mingNetwork/README.md

 ## License ❌
 **No License Provided** – This software is protected by copyright.
 No code is shared.
+However, you can join `mingnetwork.feathermc.gg` in 1.21 to see the result.

 For any inquiries regarding licensing or access, please contact me.